 Nipple Surgery Before and After Gallery

 It is comforting to many women to know they are not alone when it comes to issues with nipple size, location and formation.
-Many women undergo Nipple Surgery to correct deformities to the nipple or to relocate the nipple during other breast procedures.
+Many women undergo Nipple Surgery to correct deformities to the nipple, areolar or to relocate the nipple during other breast procedures.

 Nipple Surgery Sydney

-If you would like more information on Nipple Surgery and your options, or if you would like to book a consultation with Dr. Drielsma, please visit our Contact Page, call 1800 180 777 or fill out an Enquiry Form found on any page of this website.
+If you would like more information on Nipple Surgery and your options, or if you would like to book a consultation with Dr. Drielsma, please visit our Contact Page or call 1800 180 777.

 What Downtime is There for Nipple Surgery?

 Most Nipple Surgery procedures are done as day surgeries under a local anaesthetic.
+They can usually be done in Dr Drielsma’s office and don’t require admission to hospital.
 You will be able to go home and resume normal activity soon after your surgery.
-However, if you are combining Breast and Nipple surgery there will much longer down time.
-Please refer to the Breast Lift, Breast Augmentation and Breast Reduction for more information.
+However, if you are combining Breast and Nipple surgery there will longer down time.

 What Complications are There?